-We have very old neighborhoods and we have newer neighborhoods.
+We have very old neighborhoods and we have brand new neighborhoods.
 Some areas in Indianapolis offer better cashflow than others, some offer better appreciation potential, and some neighborhoods are more speculative in nature.

 In general, Indianapolis is a great city and so is the rental market.
-Finding the perfect investment property can sometimes be tricky and, because it’s so big, you’ll need to do your research to find a property that aligns with your investment goals.
+Finding the perfect investment property can sometimes be tricky and, because our City is so big and diverse, you’ll need to do your research to find a property that aligns with your investment goals.

 Considerations When Purchasing an Indianapolis Rental Property

-1. Townships: You'll need to understand how Indianapolis is laid out.
+1. Townships: At a basic level, you'll need to understand how Indianapolis is laid out.

 There are nine townships that are surrounded by Interstate 465 (the loop).
 Most of the older built homes are “inside the loop.”
 If you are searching for a newer home and possibly in a subdivision, you will more than likely need to search around and outside of the loop.

-2. Schools: Each township has different schools with some more popular than others.
+2. Schools: As you probably already know, schools are a massive factor in where a Tenant choose to live.
+Each township has different schools with some more popular than others.

 You will want to do some digging yourself or speak with a real estate agent, or an Indianapolis Property Manager, who may have knowledge with what school districts are most popular.
 Tenants will usually pick a rental property because of what school district it is in.

 3. Safety and Crime Rates: I am sure when you pick a home to live in for yourself, you look for a home that is in a safe location.